rwxlog/abuaaisha-test/content/posts/post-006.md

 title: "Post 006 — Coming Soon"
 date: 2025-01-10
 categories: ["worldview"]
-summary: "Placeholder summary for post 006."
+short_summary: "This is a short summary of post 001 for homepage."
+long_summary: "This is a longer summary of post 001 for posts page."
 ---
 Full post content here...